Cairo cathedral blast: Mourners take to the streets

 Sunday's explosion came just two days after two bombs killed six police officers and a civilian in Giza's Haram district, on the street leading to the city's famed pyramids.

-The group that claimed the deadliest bomb on Friday, Hassm, condemned Sunday's attack and blamed the government for it.
+Hassm, the group that claimed the deadliest bomb on Friday, condemned Sunday's attack and blamed the government for it.
+Responding to the criticism, el-Sisi said his government is doing everything it is required to do to keep people safe.

+"You don't know the size of the success we achieved even in fighting terrorism," el-Sisi said Monday.
+"Don't say this is a security flaw."

 No one has claimed responsibility for this bombing, the deadliest attack on Copts since 2011.